janki28/SBSPS-Challenge-3580-Emo-co-ti/README.md

 analytics model to understand the behavior of people if the lockdown is further extended.
 Also develop a dashboard with visualization of people reaction to the govt announcements on lockdown extension

-> Solution: Using various IBM Cloud and IBM Watson services we hacve come up with a dash board that gives you the situation of corona on the world as well as India.
-After gathering the tweets on lockdown extension dates (fetching them from the tweet ids in the IEEE csv files) and pre-proccessing it we have used many techniques (visualizations, ML etc.) to get better unserstanding of the data and a UI that is interactive, insightfuland easy to use.
+> Solution: Using various IBM Cloud and IBM Watson services we have come up with a dash board that gives you the situation of corona in the world as well as in India.
+After gathering the tweets on lockdown extension dates (fetching them from the tweet ids in the IEEE csv files) and pre-proccessing them we have used many techniques (visualizations, ML etc.) to get better unserstanding of the data and have mad a UI that is interactive, insightful, easy to use for a layman.

 ### Prerequisites
 * To use any IBM Cloud service (Node Red, Tone Anaslyser etc.) an IBM Cloud account is necessary.
-* A Twitter developer account to fetch tweets (from id or a topic name)
+* A Twitter developer account to fetch tweets (from id or a topic name).

 ### Installing
 * Various Python Libraries and how t o install them